 Ingredients

-• 1–2 large sheets puff pastry, thawed overnight in the fridge (Dufour brand is recommended for its buttery texture)
+- 1–2 large sheets puff pastry, thawed overnight in the fridge

 Instructions

-4. Mix in salt, pepper, and lemon zest.
-Let it cool slightly for 5 to 10 minutes, then stir in the egg yolk.
-This filling can be made ahead and kept in the fridge overnight.
+- Stir in lemon zest, salt, and pepper.
+Let the mixture cool for 5–10 minutes, then stir in the egg yolk.
+This can be made in advance and chilled until ready to use.

-8. Season the salmon fillet with salt and pepper on both sides.
-Lay it on one side of the puff pastry, leaving an inch of space around the edges.
-Brush the top of the salmon with Dijon mustard.
+- Season both sides of the salmon with salt and pepper.
+Lay it on one side of the pastry, leaving space around the edges.
+Brush the top of the salmon with Dijon mustard, then spread the spinach filling evenly on top.

-11. Transfer the wrapped salmon (on the parchment) onto a plate or platter and refrigerate for 30 minutes.
+- Transfer the wrapped salmon (on the parchment) to a plate or tray and chill for 30 minutes in the fridge.

-13. Once chilled, transfer the salmon (with parchment) to the preheated sheet pan and bake in the center of the oven for 30 to 35 minutes, or until the crust is golden brown.
+- Preheat the oven to 400°F (375°F for convection), and place a sheet pan inside to heat up.
+When ready, transfer the salmon on the parchment to the hot sheet pan and bake in the center of the oven until the pastry is deeply golden—about 30–35 minutes.
 Rotate the pan halfway through baking if needed.

-14. Let the Salmon Wellington rest for 5 to 10 minutes before slicing and serving.
+- Let it rest for 5–10 minutes before slicing and serving.

 Notes

-• Using a preheated sheet pan helps the bottom of the pastry crisp up and cook evenly.
+- Baking on a thoroughly preheated, hot sheet pan really helps the bottom of the pastry get nice and crisp while ensuring it cooks through evenly.

 Nutrition Information